Ghilt/Listen/README.md

     list.map { it * 2 }

 The `_` is the current list nilad, which returns the current list.
-It takes no input argument, its task is simple as L=ten uses a stack based structure to store its results and intermediate results.
+It takes no input argument, its task is simple as L=tn uses a stack based structure to store its results and intermediate results.

 Next in line is `M` which is the map dyad, recognizable from many other languages, it takes a list as first argument, and a value of type `ANY` as second argument and returns a list.
 It is a context dyad, which means that it creates a context in which further code is written in.
 Each chime can only have one context function.